Go Back

 • 1 Bartending shaker

-• 1 Bar jigger (usually double sided, used to measure fl.oz. for shots, could also use a liquid measuring cup for this if you have it at home instead)
+• 1 Bar jigger Usually double-sided, used to measure fl. oz. for shots.
+You can also use a liquid measuring cup for this if you have one at home instead.

 • 1 Hawthorne strainer

-• 1 Small fine mesh strainer (optional if you don't mind the strawberry seeds or a more smoothie-like consistency)
+• 1 Small fine mesh strainer Optional, if you don't mind the strawberry seeds or prefer a smoothie-like consistency.

 Instructions